Equivariant Structure on Smash Powers: Level Model Structures

-In order to see that the level \(\catM\)-model structure on \(\catGOS\) is left proper we note that (i) of Definition \ref{hmlmonoidal} implies that if \(f \colon A \to X\) is a level \(\catM\)-cofibration in \(\catGOS\), then \(f_V \colon A_V \to X_V\) is a hurewicz cofibration for all \(V\).
-Now left propernes is a consequence of part (iii) of Definition \ref{hmlmonoidal}. \end{proof}

-\begin{dfn} The model structure of Theorem \ref{catMlevel} is the {\em level \(\catM\)-model structure} on \(\catGOS\). \end{dfn}
+\begin{dfn} The model structure of Theorem~\ref{catMlevel} is the {\em level \(\catM\)-model structure} on \(\catGOS\). \end{dfn}

-\begin{thm} If an \(\hml\)-model structure \(\catM\) satisfies the pushout-product axiom, and \(\hml^0\) contains all subgroups of \(G \times \Or 0\), then the level \(\catM\)-model structure on \(\catGOS\) is monoidal. \end{thm} \begin{proof} Since \(\hml^0\) contains all subgroups of \(G \times \Or 0\) the zero sphere \(S^0\) is cofibrant in \(\catM_0\), the unit \(\Sp = \Gr{} 0 S^0\) for the monoidal product is cofibrant.
+\begin{thm} If an \(\hml\)-model structure \(\catM\) satisfies the pushout product axiom, and \(\hml^0\) contains all subgroups of \(G \times \Or 0\), then the level \(\catM\)-model structure on \(\catGOS\) is monoidal. \end{thm} \begin{proof} Since \(\hml^0\) contains all subgroups of \(G \times \Or 0\) and the zero sphere \(S^0\) is cofibrant in \(\catM_0\), the unit \(\Sp = \Gr{} 0 S^0\) for the monoidal product is cofibrant.
 Thus we only need to verify the pushout product axiom.
-It is a direct consequence of the natural isomorphism and Definition \ref{generalizedpushoutproductaxiom}. \end{proof}
+It is a direct consequence of the natural isomorphism and Definition~\ref{generalizedpushoutproductaxiom}. \end{proof}